General relativity effects in precision spin experimental tests of fundamental symmetries: Spin as antenna for axion-type particles in the Universe

 Speaking of axions in the condensed matter physics, one should not forget the topological materials, first of all the so-called topological insulators \cite{TarasenkoUFN,PankratovUFN,KvonUFN}, whose theoretical and experimental studies have been developing in an avalanche-like manner recently.
 Such materials are the three-dimensional dielectric crystalline structures which have the conducting states localized on the surface of the crystal.
 The existence of such non-dissipative metallic surface states stems from the nontrivial topological properties of the band structure of the crystal, and their topological nature determines the stability of such states to defects and inhomogeneities of the conducting boundary of the material.
 The electromagnetic response of a three-dimensional topological insulator is described by the axion electrodynamics of an isotropic medium, the polarization and magnetic properties of which are given by the effective electric permittivity and magnetic permeability, as well as by the pseudoscalar magnetoelectric susceptibility parameter $a$.
 They are determined by the microscopic model of a topological insulator \cite{Qi:2008,Qi:2009,Qi:2011,Karch:2009,Nenno:2020,Sekine:2021}.
 In particular, the nontrivial axion $a$ is calculated as an integral in the momentum space of the topological Chern-Simons 3-form constructed from the Berry connection on the space of periodic Bloch functions of a crystal \cite{Malashevich:2010,Li:2010}.

 The axion electrodynamics \cite{Ni:1977,Wilczek,CarrollFielJackiw,Jackiw,Itin,Kostelecky} is a remarkable theoretical laboratory for studying systems with the broken fundamental ($P$, $C$, $T$) symmetries, which throws a kind of a bridge from the condensed matter physics (where axions have already been discovered) to the high-energy physics and cosmology, where axions still have the status of hypothetical fields and particles.
-In this regard, it is worthwhile to quote Wilczek, who in one of his pioneering papers \cite{Wilczek} astutely noted that ``\dots it is\dots not beyond the realm of possibility that fields whose properties partially mimic those of axion fields can be realized in condensed-matter systems'', thereby emphasizing the unity of the physical science in the apparently rather distant areas.
-A detailed discussion of the fundamental connections of the particle physics and cosmology with the condensed matter physics can be found in Volovik's book \cite{Volovik:2009}.
+In this regard, it is worthwhile to quote Wilczek, who in one of his pioneebring papers \cite{Wilczek} astutely noted that ``\dots it is\dots not beyond the realm of possibility that fields whose properties partially mimic those of axion fields can be realized in condensed-matter systems'', thereby emphasizing the unity of the physical science in the apparently rather distant areas.
+A detailed discussion of the fundamental connections of the particle physics and cosmology with the condensed matter physics can be found in Volovik's book \cite{Volovik:2009} (see also \cite{volovik1998axial} for realization of the axion in superfluid $^3He-A$ by sound waves in the fermionic system).

 In continuation of Sec.~\ref{CP}, we now turn to the practical issue of observation of the so far elusive cosmic axions.